Red triangle slug fact sheet | Field of Mars EEC

 What do red triangle slugs eat?

-Red triangle slugs graze on tiny algae and moss growing on smooth-barked eucalypts, rocks and other damp surfaces.
+Red triangle slugs graze mainly on microscopic algae growing on smooth-barked eucalypts, rocks and other damp surfaces.
 Their mouth has a rough, tongue-like structure called a radula, which scrapes food from surfaces.

 As they feed, they can leave scalloped trails that look like small chain marks on tree bark.
 If a red triangle slug enters a house, it may also graze on bathroom mould.